 From Gallup it’s a 30 minute ride to the Arizona border.
 We no sooner enter the state, before enjoying an awe-inspiring ride through the Petrified Forest.
 The multiple layers of colored terrain might remind you of an alien landscape but what you are looking at is actually a fossilized prehistoric forest of gigantic trees unearthed over the centuries by erosion.
 Just a little bit further west we will pass through Holbrook and Winslow – two old Route 66 towns whose livelihood is sustained by transcontinental truckers.
 While most tour groups tend to spend the night at Flagstaff or Williams, Arizona, we have something different in mind.
 We ride on to spend a special night just one mile from the South Rim of the Grand Canyon!
 Enjoy a cool refreshment – or two – as you gaze in wonder at the sun setting over the Grand Canyon.
 The dream has become real right before your very eyes.

-If you don’t mind an early start, we can arrange a morning helicopter ride over the South Rim of the Grand Canyon.
+If you don’t mind an early start, we can arrange a morning helicopter flight over the South Rim of the Grand Canyon.
 If you want to lie in just a little longer, that’s fine too.
 There will be ample time to ride along the rim, stopping to admire the spectacular vistas, and making the best out of photo opportunities.
 Then it’s finally time to leave the Grand Canyon and pick Route 66 back up in Williams, Arizona.
 We will also make stops in the famous 66 towns of Kingman, Peach Springs, Seligman, Hackberry and an absolute must-see, the Old West Ghost Town of Oatman, Arizona.
-Tonight we kick back at the Tropicana Hotel which is situated along the Colorado River, and adjacent to the best steakhouse West of Texas!

 Billing itself as the Entertainment Capital of the world but known in some quarters as sin city: brace yourself because today we make a little detour to Las Vegas!
 Once we get there, you will be treated to the VIP experience at some of the most celebrated hotels on The Strip.
-We work with hotels such as MGM Grand, Palms Casino Resort and the Tropicana!
 As the saying goes what happens in Vegas stays in Vegas, but it is sure to be a lot of fun!
 Do try and fit in little bit of sleep because in the morning we pick up at Route 66 right where we left off the evening before.

 This journey of a lifetime comes to its end today in Los Angeles, unless of course you would like an extra night or two in L.A. – in which case let us know.
 We can even arrange a discounted motorcycle rental!